Rsz Img 1840

 Do I Learn Modern Standard Arabic (MSA) or a Dialect?
+(Complete Guide)

 Exploring the nine profiles of Arabic language learners to determine which form of Arabic will meet your personal needs and career objectives.

-Extroverts and introverts have almost the opposite success tracks on the different language modalities.
+Extroverts and introverts often have almost opposite success tracks on the different language modalities.
 Your career choices will also determine the type of language form you should pursue.
+Similarly, your financial and personal situation may allow you more flexibility and options as to what, where, and how to learn the language.

-As I list a few learner’s profiles that can guide your language choice, please keep in mind that MSA is the conduit of choice for more abstract, formal and serious topics.
-It could be hard for the uneducated native speakers to use it because it is mostly text-based.
+As I list a few learner profiles that can guide your language choice, please keep in mind that MSA is the conduit of choice for more abstract, formal, and serious topics.
+It could be hard for uneducated native speakers to use it in conversation because it is mostly text-based.
+The colloquial dialects, on the other hand, are for everyday use and spoken by all.
+It is more of an oral medium.

 Before I explain how your specific situation or profile should drive your decision, take a few minutes to watch this video.
-It provides a good insight from the perspective of a current learner of Arabic.
+It provides good insight from the perspective of a current learner of Arabic.

-Now, let us go over these Arabic Learner profiles that can serve as a rough guide to help you decide which Arabic variant you need to focus on in your language learning journey :
+Now, let us go over these Arabic Learner profiles that can serve as a rough guide to help you decide which Arabic variant you need to focus on in your language learning journey:

 1The heritage speaker